Nonlinearity Compensation for Coherent Optical Satellite Communications: Numerical Results

 After the HPOA, the signal is launched into free space and received at the satellite station.
 Propagation through the FSO channel is simply modeled as a lumped attenuation $\mathcal{L}$.
-The noise figure of the RX-side EDFA is $F_{\text{RX}}=4$dB.
-The limited bandwidth of both TX- and RX-side opto-electronics components (DAC, ADC, modulator and photoreceiver) is accounted for by ideal rectangular filters $H_{\mathrm{TX}}(f)=H_{\mathrm{RX}}(f)$ with lowpass bandwidth $B=55$GHz.
+The noise figure of the RX-side EDFA is $F_{\text{RX}}=\unit[4]{dB}$.
+The limited bandwidth of both TX- and RX-side opto-electronics components (DAC, ADC, modulator and photoreceiver) is accounted for by ideal rectangular filters $H_{\mathrm{TX}}(f)=H_{\mathrm{RX}}(f)$ with lowpass bandwidth $B=55$\,GHz.
+The overall signal bandwidth, including the pulse-shaping roll-off, is $1.05\cdot R=\unit[52.5]{GHz}$, leaving a small margin (about 5\%) for spectral broadening.
 At the RX-DSP, an optional NLPC---defined in (\ref{eq:NLPC-RX}) and implemented with oversampling factor $n$ as at the TX-side---can be applied, followed by matched filter and sampling at symbol time $1/R$.
 The resulting samples---a noisy version of the transmitted symbols---are compared with the transmitted symbols to evaluate the generalized mutual information (GMI), which quantifies the achievable information rate with ideal FEC and bit-wise decoding \cite{alvarado2018achievable,fehenberger2018multiset}.
 In our simulations, the inverse DM and FEC decoding shown in Fig.\,\ref{fig:figDSP} are not applied, since they are not required to compute the GMI.
 The TX and LO lasers are assumed ideal (zero linewidth), as the phase noise of typical telecom lasers at these baud rates can be effectively compensated by standard carrier phase recovery algorithms without performance penalty \cite{pfau2009BPS}.
 For a given launch power $P$, the performance is measured in terms of \emph{acceptable link loss}, which is the maximum loss $\mathcal{L}$ for which a desired GMI can be achieved.
-Our metric is analogous to the power budget---typically defined as the maximum allowable loss for a desired pre-FEC bit error rate (BER)---but replaces the pre-FEC BER threshold with a target GMI.\footnote{Achieving the target GMI ensures that, with an ideal FEC, the system can operate at the corresponding bit rate (equal to the symbol rate multiplied by twice the GMI in bits per 2D symbol) with arbitrarily low error probability.
-For a specific realistic FEC, the target GMI can be replaced by the normalized GMI threshold evaluated for that FEC scheme \cite{cho2017normalized}.} In our setup, unless otherwise stated, we consider two cases: (i) target GMI$=3$bits/2D on the shaped $64$QAM constellation with shaping rate $4.5$bits/2D or with uniform (U)-16QAM or 64QAM; and (ii) target GMI$=5$bit/2D on the $256$QAM constellation with shaping rate $6.5$bits/2D or U-64QAM; the shaping rate has been optimized offline.
+Our metric is analogous to the power budget---typically defined as the maximum allowable loss for a desired pre-FEC bit error rate (BER)---but replaces the pre-FEC BER threshold with a target GMI.
+Achieving the target GMI (measured in bits/2D) ensures that, with an ideal FEC, the system can operate with arbitrarily low error probability at the corresponding bit rate $R_{b}=2R\cdot\mathrm{GMI}$, where the factor 2 accounts for the two polarizations.\footnote{For a specific realistic FEC, the target GMI can be replaced by the normalized GMI threshold evaluated for that FEC scheme \cite{cho2017normalized}.} In our setup, unless otherwise stated, we consider two cases: (i) a target GMI of 3\,bits/2D (corresponding to an achievable bit rate $R_{b}=\unit[600]{Gb/s}$) on the shaped 64QAM constellation with shaping rate 4.5\,bits/2D or with uniform (U)-16QAM or 64QAM; and (ii) target GMI of 5\,bits/2D (corresponding to $R_{b}=\unit[1]{Tb/s}$) on the 256QAM constellation with shaping rate 6.5\,bits/2D or U-64QAM; the shaping rate has been optimized offline.
 Clearly, the acceptable link loss depends on the launched power $P$.
 It increases linearly with $P$ until fiber nonlinearity remains negligible ($P\ll P_{\mathrm{NL}}$), then reaches a peak at the optimal power and decreases afterwards due to the NLPR and spectral broadening induced by the nonlinearity.
 Accordingly, we define the \emph{maximum acceptable link loss} as the peak value achieved at this optimal launch power.